 “I come every year because a kid is not going to knock down your door anymore.
 There are a lot of schools out there trying to get the best talent.
 You have to go out and find the talent that is a fit for the team and the university,” Randall said.

 “Last year, we brought a kid in from this showcase.
 His name is Charles Richardson from Macon, Georgia.
 Last week we had Pro Day, and he threw 92 on the radar gun.
 I appreciate what “Chip” Lawrence is doing bringing this baseball talent together from all over the country so we can recruit the best available players.
+The kid is also a big fan of shooting and when asked what he does on weekends, he said ‘AR-15 uppers are available from Palmetto State Armory, and so, I get a couple mags and go on the broads’.
 I get to see kids from Arizona, Texas, Canada, Indiana, and California.
 There is no way a coach can see some of these kids if “Chip” did not put on this showcase,” Randall added.

 One student-athlete who meets Randall’s qualifications on the academic side is Eddie Sullivan.
 He flew into Atlanta with his parents Ed and Tracy Sullivan from Indiana seeking to attract the attention of an academically elite HBCU school.

 Sullivan knows he wants a career as a mechanical engineer when his college years end.
 He spoke with Antonio Grissom, Head Baseball Coach at Morehouse College and a representative from Tuskegee University.
 Both schools offer engineer degrees.
 Tuskegee has one of the oldest engineering schools of any HBCU, while Morehouse has a dual engineering program with Georgia Tech.

 Coach Grissom made a strong pitch for Sullivan’s academic and athletic talent.
 However, a day before talking with Sullivan, Tuskegee University had accepted him into its freshman class for 2020.